 - Update the contracted amount in the Client Owes field

-- If your client has already paid you this copay amount, you’ll only charge them the difference
+- If the client already paid this copay amount, only charge the difference

 - Click Save Payment

-- Now, you can create an invoice for the $95 your client is responsible for.
-To do this:
+You can now create an invoice for the amount the client is responsible for and collect payment.

-If you're an out-of-network provider, you're not bound by a contracted or allowable amount with the payer.
-This means your clients pay you your full appointment fee when their deductible hasn’t been met.
+If you’re an out-of-network provider, you’re not bound by a contracted or allowable amount.
+When the deductible hasn’t been met, clients pay your full appointment fee.

 - Navigate to the client’s Billing page